DDoS attacks peaked at over 1800 attacks per day in January, causing huge financial losses for businesses.

 Volumetric based DDoS attacks on your dedicated servers specifically target your server’s bandwidth.
 They work by sending malicious traffic your way and overwhelming your network bandwidth.

-A volumetric DDoS attack will not only bring your server down, but will also result in large fees for using extra bandwidth, unless you have a dedicated server with unmetered bandwidth.
+A volumetric DDoS attack will not only bring your server down, but will also result in large fees for using extra bandwidth, unless you have an unmetered dedicated server.
+Having unmetered bandwidth can save you from having to pay additional monthly fees.

 Volumetric DDoS attacks are characterized by malicious floods of so called spoofed-packets, which are sent towards your server and use up tons of bandwidth.
 They include UDP and ICMP floods, among other similar attacks.